Click to jump to the relevant section.

 Section A. CONDUCT OF MEETINGS

-Meetings of members shall be presided over by the President of the association or, in his/her absence, by the First -Vice President of the association or, in the absence of all of these persons, by a chairperson chosen by a majority of the voting members, present at the meeting.
-The Corresponding Secretary of the association shall act as Secretary of all meeting of members, provided that in his/her absence, the presiding officer shall appoint another person to act as Secretary of the Meeting.
+Meetings of members shall be presided over by the President of the Association or, in his/her absence, by the First Vice President of the Association or, in the absence of all of these persons, by a chairperson chosen by a majority of the voting members, present at the meeting.
+The Corresponding Secretary of the Association shall act as Secretary of all meetings of members, provided that in his/her absence, the presiding officer shall appoint another person to act as Secretary of the Meeting.

-Meetings shall be governed by Roberts Rule of Order as such rules may be revised from time to time, insofar as such rules are not inconsistent with or in conflict with the Articles of Incorporation, these Bylaws, or with provisions of law.
+Meetings shall be governed by Roberts Rule of Order as such rules may be revised from time to time, as far as such rules are not inconsistent with or in conflict with the Articles of Incorporation, these Bylaws, or with provisions of law.

 Section B. PLACE OF MEETINGS